Proposal and selection of candidates

 Candidates for the Division Outstanding Early Career Scientists Award are first evaluated by the relevant division presidents who forward the best candidate to the chair of the Union Awards Committee.
 Four candidates are then selected by the Council and awarded at the Union level (Arne Richter Award for Outstanding Early Career Scientists).
 The remaining best candidates are awarded by the relevant division.

 The president will then inform the awardees and medallists appropriately and will invite them to the next EGU General Assembly, where the awards and medals will be presented.
 The president of the division is then asked to take all necessary actions for inviting the division medallist to give a medal lecture at the General Assembly.
-The EGU office, on behalf of the chair of the EGU Outreach Committee and the EGU president, is asked to take actions for inviting the winner of the EGU Katia and Maurice Krafft Award to give an award lecture at the General Assembly.
+The EGU office, on behalf of the chair of the EGU Outreach Committee and the EGU president, is asked to take actions for inviting the winners of the EGU Katia and Maurice Krafft Award and the Angela Croome Award to give an award lecture at the General Assembly.

 In parallel, the Programme Committee of the next EGU General Assembly incorporates the corresponding potential medal/award lectures into the overall programme of the meeting, either as stand-alone talks or as invited contributions in selected sessions.